Classic Lasagna is great for feeding a crowd, and also freezes well for new mom meals and quick thaw dinners. It’s comforting and delicious!

 Simmer the meat and tomato sauce together for about 3 minutes, and then it’s done.

-To make the ricotta filling, combine ricotta cheese, grated parmigiano reggiano cheese, egg, fresh basil, salt, and pepper:
+Combine ricotta cheese, grated parmigiano reggiano cheese, egg, fresh basil, salt, and pepper:

 It will look like this when it’s all stirred together:

-How to Layer Lasagna:
+How to Layer It:

 To build the lasagna, I like to use a straight-edge 9×13 pan, but you may use a glass one as well.